pcm32/k8s_demo/README.md

 ```
 kubectl cluster-info
 ```
 and get an output.
 On a real setup, the process of hooking up your kubectl with your cluster is a bit more cumbersome, as it requires to set a `kubeconfig` file (normally on `~/.kube/config`) which contains necessary user names, passwords, server address and port, private key and certificates.
 The `kubectl` to cluster connection is supposed to be secure.
 This kubeconfig file is generated differently according to how you lift your k8s cluster.
 Please see [here](https://github.com/kubernetes/kubernetes/blob/release-1.1/docs/user-guide/kubeconfig-file.md) for documentation on generating a kubeconfig (not needed for this tutorial).
+(Show my config for the EMBASSY installation).

 ### Using kubectl